David Krumholtz: 1992–1999

+2001–2011

 It was the role of Yussel that brought Krumholtz to the attention of actor and filmmaker Edward Burns, who cast him in the independent film Sidewalks of New York (2001).

-Playing the romantic and slightly obsessed Benny, Krumholtz was on a path to larger, more complex film roles.
-His first role as a leading man was in the romantic comedy You Stupid Man (2002), opposite Milla Jovovich.
+Krumholtz's first role as a leading man was in the romantic comedy You Stupid Man (2002), opposite Milla Jovovich.
 Although never released theatrically in the United States, You Stupid Man, directed by Edward Burns's brother Brian Burns, was released on DVD (2006).

-Krumholtz carried his first leading role in a released American film when he starred in Big Shot: Confessions of a Campus Bookie (2002), which premiered on FX Networks.
+Krumholtz carried another leading role in Big Shot: Confessions of a Campus Bookie (2002), which premiered on FX Networks.
 Big Shot was a true story based on the Arizona State University basketball fixing scandal in 1994.
 Krumholtz played Benny Silman, a college student and campus bookmaker, who was jailed for his part in shaving points off key Arizona State basketball games.
 Benny was unlike any character Krumholtz had played before; and he garnered critical praise for his performance, proving that he was not just a sidekick.

 In 2005, Krumholtz played Max in My Suicidal Sweetheart (formerly Max and Grace), once again starring opposite actress Natasha Lyonne.
-Krumholtz also returned to smaller key roles in the successful films Ray (2004) and Harold & Kumar Go to White Castle (2004).
+Krumholtz also returned to smaller roles in the successful films Ray (2004) and Harold & Kumar Go to White Castle (2004), along with its two sequels.
 In September 2005, he was seen in Joss Whedon's science fiction film Serenity as "Mr. Universe", a hacker and information broker.
-Most recently, in early 2006, Krumholtz's 2003 film Kill the Poor screened in New York City at IFC Center and across the country on Comcast's On Demand cable service.
+In early 2006, Krumholtz's 2003 film Kill the Poor screened in New York City at IFC Center and across the country on Comcast's On Demand cable service.

-From 2005 to 2010, Krumholtz starred on the CBS television show Numb3rs.
-Krumholtz portrayed Charlie Eppes, a genius who used mathematics to help his FBI agent brother Don (Rob Morrow) solve crimes.
+From 2005 to 2010, Krumholtz starred on the CBS television show Numb3rs, portraying Charlie Eppes, a genius who used mathematics to help his FBI agent brother Don (Rob Morrow) solve crimes.
 The cast of Numbers also included Judd Hirsch and Peter MacNicol, who appeared with Krumholtz in Addams Family Values as a camp counselor.
 Critic Matt Roush (TV Guide) called Krumholtz's work on Numbers "probably his best TV work to date".
 Numbers was cancelled by CBS on May 18, 2010.
-He starred in the 2010 TV film Tax Man on Fox but was not picked up to series.
+He starred in the 2010 TV film/series pilot Tax Man on Fox but was not picked up to series.
 He starred in The Playboy Club on NBC in 2011, but the show was cancelled after three episodes.